Team-PG/deskhub/README.md

   - psql -d DBNAME -f schema.sql

 ## Architecture
-The back end for this app utilizes JavaScript as the programming language, as well as packages such as EJS, for templating and rendering HTML, express (for creating the server), cors (provides the Connect/Express middleware), dotenv (for reading the env file), nodemon (to run a local server), Postgres (for SQL database), superagent (collects data from APIs), and Method Override (unpacking data from forms).
+This app utilizes JavaScript as the programming language, with Node and Express for running the server, as well as packages such as EJS for templating and rendering HTML, cors (provides the Connect/Express middleware), dotenv (for reading the env file), Postgres (for SQL database), superagent (collects data from APIs), and Method Override (unpacking data from forms).

 ## Credits and Collaborations
 Photos from UnSplash